Text processing

 method splits a string based on the given substring and returns a list

 .
-By default, whitespace is used for splitting.
+By default, whitespace characters are used for splitting.
 You can also control the number of splits.

 >>> greeting = ' \t\r\n have a nice \t day \f\v\r\t\n '

-# note that leading/trailing whitespaces do not create empty elements
+# note that the leading/trailing whitespaces do not create empty elements

 >>> greeting.split()